Blueprints

 and a per-process JWT secret that invalidates bearer tokens on every

 restart.
-Before deploying, set dev_mode: false and jwt_secret
+Before deploying, set DevMode: false and a real

 • Expecting app.auth: enabled to protect entity data.
 The